-Prevention Of Illegal Working
+Prevention of Illegal Working & Civil Penalties

 It’s a criminal offence to knowingly employ someone who has no right to work or live in the UK.
 As a business owner, you must check and keep evidence of each employee’s legal right to work.